tkmharris/tkmharris.github.io/content/_index.md

 I am a software engineer in Bath, UK.

 Previously I have been a commissioning editor at Cambridge University Press, where I worked on books in maths, logic and theoretical CS.
-More previously I did a PhD in pure maths and was briefly a postdoc.
+More previously I did a PhD in pure maths.
+In between I was briefly a postdoc.

 Outside of maths and software I like running, hiking, reading, and killing God after 40+ hours of classic JRPG gameplay.